 When developing a proposal, PIs assisted by departmental or college staff, should complete any specific forms required by the funding agency, the technical proposal or scope of work, budget and budget justification.
-The Fact Sheet provides all of the pertinent university information (DUNS #, etc.) that you will need for your proposal forms.
+The Fact Page provides all of the pertinent university information (DUNS #, etc.) that you will need for your proposal forms.
 The PI is responsible for obtaining the correct forms for their application and for completing them correctly.

 Institutional and PI eligibility

 Georgia State’s PI Eligibility Policy defines who can be a PI on a grant proposal from the university.

 Letters of Intent